lorenzops1221/CYSE-465-Autoware-Project/README.md

 ![image](https://github.com/lorenzops1221/CYSE-465-Autoware-Project/blob/main/Images/active%20member.JPG)
+Additional Contributions:
 * For the threat model portion of the Autoware project writeup, I wrote the threat model portion
 * For the video demonstration, I presented the thrat model portion
+* Threat Model details were gathered from information in the following source: https://arxiv.org/pdf/2005.03778.pdf